chernikhovskii/cinema-service/README.md

 You can assume that all theaters have 20 seats capacity
 • Book one or more of the available seats.
 Service should be able to handle multiple requests simultaneously (no over-bookings)
-# EXPECTATIONS
-• You are allowed to use third-party libraries (Boost etc)
-• Do not use any kind of DBMS (MySQL, PostgreSQL etc), storing in memory is ok.
-• Clean, well-documented source code
-• Unit test coverage
-• Good to have source code in C++11 or later
-• Documented APIs (header files) for the consumer
-• The backend service can be a standalone process or embedded in a CLI for the purpose of this test
-• (Bonus) Conan package management
-• (Bonus) Docker support
-• (Bonus) Documentation generator (Doxygen etc)
-# REFLECTION
-• What aspect of this exercise did you find the most interesting?
-• What did you find most cumbersome?

 # Compile
 cmake -S ./ -B Build && cmake --build Build -- -j 12